vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/median-likes-2013-2017.png" class="chart image">

 Why this is happening is anyone's guess -- Facebook has a lot of control here.
 Maybe they've been seeing better user engagement, perhaps a product of increased mobile usage.
 Maybe they've started promoting photos more heavily, keeping them on news feeds for longer.
-Maybe a combination of the two factors.
+Maybe users just have more friends linked on Facebook now.
+Most likely, some combination of all these factors.

-As expected for a period of time in which I was finishing undergrad, in grad school, and had many acquantances subject to the academic calendar, Facebook image activity picks up considerably during school breaks (June - August and December.)
-Alternatively, perhaps everyone simply has more images to post during these time periods.
+As expected for a period of time in which I was finishing undergrad, then in grad school, and had many acquantances subject to the academic calendar, Facebook image activity picks up considerably during school breaks (June - August and December.)
+Alternatively, perhaps everyone simply has more images to post during these vacation-heavy time periods.
 Analyzing the data of students separately from non-students could shed some more light on this.

 <img src="/images/fulls/social-interest/school_breaks.png" class="chart image">